-- I will be joining Purdue University as an Assistant Professor in the Department of Computer Science starting from Fall 2018.
-I'm looking for talented students to work with me!
+- I'm looking for talented students to work with me!
 The best way to reach me is by email.
-(Prospective students: please mention and explain your interest in my work in your application, and please contact me via my Purdue email.)
+(Prospective students: please mention and explain your interest in my work in your application.)

 - Our work on mapping the communication network among crowd workers has been covered by Nature!